 It’s often hard to know if the person you are about to work with is credible and knows what they are doing.
 Without question, a good loan officer is the most important person who will work on your loan, and on your behalf.
 A good loan officer knows what the underwriting (the person that approves or denies your loan) knows, which means right from the beginning they can guide you in the right direction.

-As an 18 year veteran of writing loans, I’ve had the opportunity to see and work with many different types of loan officers; by far the good ones stand out and, for the most part, do the same things…Here is what to look for:
+As a 25 year veteran of writing loans, I’ve had the opportunity to see and work with many different types of loan officers; by far the good ones stand out and, for the most part, do the same things…Here is what to look for:

 - A full time loan officer with no other job – Part timers are just that; they know only parts of the process, are not able to stay on top of the changing loan guidelines and generally have less “pull” in the office.
 In all cases stay away.

 - A loan officer that has stability of employment – Someone who bounces around from company to company is generally someone who can’t get along with others, is not able to follow company policies, doesn’t know what they are doing or makes really bad choices…in all cases this is not someone you want to work with.